-For live betting based on full game outcomes, for a bet to have action two things must occur:
+In live betting based on full game outcomes, two things must occur for a bet to have action:

 - A winner must be determined, and

-- The game/match must meet a required minimum length (based on sport):
+- The game/match must meet a required minimum length (according to each sport):

 - Football: 59 minutes of game time must be played.